dmcki23/MultiplicativeECA/src/Paper/Paper.md

 Hypercomplex unit vector implementation\
 ![Unit Vector Chart](unitVectorChart.jpg)

 The Cayley-Dickson (CD) and Fano support classes are discussed in greater detail in the readme and the documentation, they along with the Galois class provide sets of multiplication tables to be compared with cellular automata.
 The CD multiplication implementation permutes the steps of splitting and recombining hypercomplex numbers to increase the scope of the CD equation, $(a,b)x(c,d)=(ac-d*b,da+bc*)$, where * is the conjugate.
 It verifies itself by producing the symmetric group of its degree when interacting with other CD multiplications and producing permutations of layers of XOR operating on the non-negative place bits, while the negative sign bit layer stays the same.
-The Fano library octonions produce a triplet that is a linear match to the CD octonions, and John Baez's octonion triplets. [@Baez].\
+The Fano library octonions produce a triplet that is a linear match to the CD octonions as triplets{0} when the up and down recursion factoradics are equal, and produce the triplet set of John Baez's Fano plane as triplets{10}. [@Baez].\

 The main algorithm uses a set of permutations operating on cellular automata input, each permuted neighborhood becoming a factor, with four kinds of multiplications. \
 ![The four kinds of multiplication used](MultiplicationsDiagram.jpg)